kira-03/Trip-Estimator-WEB/README.md

 - Project developed by a team of 6 members
 - Collaboration with SAP Labs India

-## 📞 Support
-For support and queries, please contact:
-- Create an issue in the repository
-- Email: [support@email.com]
-- Visit the Contact Us page in the application

 ## 🙏 Acknowledgments
 - SAP Labs India for project guidance